Moving Map#

 Note

-You can install one or more maps and display them all at the same time.
-When they overlap, they will be prioritized based on the list found in Map > Maps.
-See Maps on how to reorder them.
+You can install one or more maps and display them all simultaneously.
+When maps overlap, they will be prioritized based on the order specified in Map Options > Maps.
+Additionally, you can import your own maps by following these easy steps in the User Maps section.

 ICAO Chart#